Sept 26th New Candidate List Update

 On the high street side we have actually seen recruitment occur in conveyancing, which is good news, plus a wide range of work including family law, property litigation, crime (starting to get very busy this year) and personal injury.

-In February we saw 97 new solicitor and legal executive registrations with us.
+In April we saw 159 new solicitor and legal executive registrations.
+Over 700 candidates applied for advertised vacancies through us.

 Jonathan Fagan, MD Ten-Percent Legal Recruitment.
 T: 0207 127 4343 or email: jbfagan@ten-percent.co.uk